-Medicaid and Long‐Term Care: New York Compared to 18 Other States By: Nelson A. Rockefeller Institute of Government Priority Areas: Expanding Health Care Coverage Date: February 2009 Type: Resources, Data Set, Report
+Gold, Silver, and Bronze—The Important Role of Product Standardization in Health Insurance Reform By: The Nelson A. Rockefeller Institute of Government Priority Areas: Expanding Health Care Coverage Date: November 2009 Type: Resources, Report

-Analysis of Five Health Insurance Options for New York State By: Columbia University Priority Areas: Expanding Health Care Coverage Date: January 2009 Type: Resources, Report
+The Big Picture By: United Hospital Fund Priority Areas: Expanding Health Care Coverage Date: October 2009 Type: Resources, Report